Yang-z/box2d-file-format/docs/data_structure.md

 |FXTR|db2Fixture[]|
 |SHpE|db2Shape[]|
 * The case of the third letter indicates whether the chunk contains fixed-length sub-structure.
 Lowercase means it stores variable-length sub-chunks.
 Like b2shape or b2joint, data structure with variants(extended structures) normally require different lengthes to store its variants, so adopting variable-length sub-chunk is nessary.
+* The case of the fourth letter indicates whether the chunk is safe to copy.
+Lowercase means it is safe to to copy without addintional modification.
+Upcase means it may contains links to other chunks, and those links might require relocating if linked chunks are touched.
+(However, sub-chunks do not require copy safety check independently.
+Actually, the fourth letter of a sub-chunk is normally set to '\0' or other int8_t values, to represent the type of extended date types.)

 ### Chunk Data
 #### INFO